carlahy/garden/modules/copenhagen/urban culture and cultural theory.md

 eg. 'Ford T' designates a car, but used to have a different signification than it does today.
 It used to *mean* modernity, but now is old fashioned.
 The *signifier* stayed the same, but the *signified* changed.

+A city is always moving, changing, evolving, even if it might look the same, because the built form does not change as fast as society may.